-Appeal application to ombudsman

-Learner Dean of Academic Affairs

-parties concerned - based on evidence.
-The ombudsman will consider all reports and documentation arising from previous stages, Learner Appeal in relation to both parties.
-The ombudsman is entitled to ask the complainant to address circumstances on which they based the outcome appeal.
-The ombudsman may seek such information or advice as it considers necessary and in such manner as it considers correspondence appropriate.
+4.2 Grounds for an Appeal to Independent Ombudsman: A complainant who wishes to lodge an appeal may do so on a limited number of grounds.
+They must clearly identify the elements for which the appeal is being made.
+The application must also specify the grounds on which the appeal is sought and must contain all information that they require to have taken into account in the appeal.
+An appeal may be submitted on the following grounds: Procedural irregularity Inconsistent implementation of procedures 4.3 A request for an appeal must be received by the Dean of Academic Affairs no later than the date specified in the letter or emain notifying the learner of the outcome of the First Appeals process.
+Only a written request for a second appeal, signed by the learner concerned will be considered.
+The complainant must supply evidence in support of their request.
+The fee for an appeal is successful.
+Learner Dean of Academic Affairs Appeals Panel Report and Minutes outlining conclusions to the grievance Any other written correspondence to do with the case outcome The independence of the ombudsman permits a fresh view on whether the internal process has been adequately handled, to judge whether the response to the problem has been reasonable, and to aim to reach an outcome which is fair and just to all parties Learner concerned - based on evidence.
+The ombudsman will consider all reports and documentation arising from previous stages, in Ombudsman Appeal relation to both parties.
+The ombudsman is entitled to ask the complainant to address circumstances on which they based the application to appeal.
+The ombudsman may seek such information or advice as it considers necessary and in such a manner as it considers appropriate.
 Having considered the circumstances, the ombudsman will decide the outcome of the appeal.
 The College President reserves the right to engage the services of any appropriate professionals deemed necessary.
-4.4 The complainant will be informed via the Dean of Academic Affairs, in writing (letter / email) of the outcome of the Ombudsman ombudsman's review.
-Where appropriate, the Dean of Academic Affairs shall notify QQI of the outcome of the appeal.
-Dean of Academic There is no further right of appeal.
-Should the complainant not be satisfied with the final outcome, they can exercise their rights Affairs external to the College policies and procedures.
+Dean of Academic Affairs ombudsman Appeal outcome 4.4 The complainant will be informed via the Dean of Academic Affairs, in writing (letter / email) of the outcome of the ombudsman's review.
+Where appropriate, the Dean of Academic Affairs shall notify QQI of the outcome of the appeal. correspondence There is no further right of appeal.
+Should the complainant not be satisfied with the final outcome, they can exercise their rights external to the College policies and procedures.
+1 1